iZettle/sdk-ios/README.md

 	- (void)presentSettingsFromViewController:(UIViewController *)viewController;

+### Invalidate session

+Invalidates the current iZettle session.
+If a user logs out from your app, this method can be used to automatically logout the user from iZettle at the same time.

+	- (void)invalidateSession;

 ### Abort operation

 Attempt aborting the ongoing operation.
 Only use this if absolutely necessary.
 The state of the payment will be unknown to the user after this call.